 About the CP Tech Center

-The National Concrete Pavement Technology Center (CP Tech Center) is a national hub for concrete pavement research and technology transfer.
-The CP Tech Center was founded in 2000 and has been instrumental in developing and helping to advance the nation’s strategic plan for concrete pavement research.
+The National Concrete Pavement Technology Center (CP Tech Center) is a national hub for concrete pavement research and technology transfer at the intersection of public agencies, industry, and academia.
+The CP Tech Center was founded in 2000 and via research and tech transfer has been instrumental in advancing strategic improvements in how concrete pavements are specified, built, and maintained.

 Center of Partnerships